sweetheme/JS-Envato-Verify-Purchasing/README.md

 ### - How can i secure my codes?

 You need to encrypt javascript codes in both sides after you finish all of your settings.

+### Tip for blogger/blogspot author?

+You can find blogspot file in item find please follow it.